mx-mark/VideoTransformer-pytorch/README.md

 ## New Addition
 1. We add the pre-trained weights of `ViViT-B` on [Kinetics400](https://deepmind.com/research/open-source/kinetics).
 2. We add the [MaskFeat](https://arxiv.org/abs/2112.09133) which performs a mask image modeling method and pretrain the model on [Kinetics400](https://deepmind.com/research/open-source/kinetics).
 More details will be updated later.
+3. We add a notebook `VideoTransformer_demo.ipynb` to show a demo of video classification task.

 ## Table of Contents
 1. [Difference](#difference)